Ocean Breeze Revitalizing Sea Salt Scrub

 I’ve included it here because it’ll help to cleanse the skin, but also reduce any slipperiness we’ll get from our oils in the bath.

-Important: Because a body scrub is best used while in the shower, I wanted something that would allow the oils to mix with the water and slip down the sink without leaving much behind.
+Important: Because a scrub is best used while in the shower, I wanted something that would allow the oils to mix with the water and slip down the sink without leaving much behind.
 You can leave this out, but be careful in the shower!
 There is also no great substitute, so there’s not much reformulating we can do to make this product more natural.

 However, the inclusion of a preservative is a little easier.